JamesR80/pnc-oogabooga/README.md

 The game is a turn of the century murder mystery set on a moving train.

+Controls are simple:
+Left click to move and interact with Characters and Objects in the world and your inventory Right click to examine Characters and Objects in the world and your inventory Press ESC to quit the game.
+Press ? to show/hide Debug Menu
+Don't use WASD to move.

 The game is coded in C and uses the OogaBooga framework to open the game window and a bunch of other usefull standard features.